LLNL/UnifyFS/docs/api.rst

 This section describes how to use the UnifyFS API in an application.

+.. rubric:: Transparent Mount Caveat

+MPI applications that take advantage of the :ref:`transparent mounting
+<auto-mount-label>` feature (through configuring with ``--enable-mpi-mount`` or
+with ``+auto-mount`` through Spack) do not need to be modified in any way in order to use UnifyFS.
+Move on to the :doc:`link` section next as this step can be skipped.

 ..
 Attention:: **Fortran Compatibility**

    ``unifyfs_mount`` and ``unifyfs_unmount`` are usable with GFortran.